ErnestoAquino/P10-Reciplease/README.md

  ##  Simple recipe application.
  Project number 10 of the formation: [iOS Application Developer.](https://openclassrooms.com/fr/paths/69-developpeur-dapplication-ios#path-tabs "iOS Application Developer.")

-This application allows the search of recipes using the api provided by [EDAMAM](https://www.edamam.com "EDAMAM").
+This application allows the search of recipes using the API provided by [EDAMAM](https://www.edamam.com "EDAMAM").

 ## How Use:
 In the search page you can add the ingredients one by one or separated by a comma like this: apple, lemon, sugar.